-Continued developments in federal state and local employment laws can quickly cause your recruiting and hiring practices, as well as job applications and other associated documents, to become out of date without your even being aware of it.
-These legacy documents and practices can put your organization at considerable risk.
-With Oregon’s recent passage of “ban the box” legislation, it is a good time to evaluate your hiring practices to ensure they meet legal requirements.
+Continued developments in federal state and local employment laws can quickly cause your recruiting and hiring practices, as well as job applications and other associated documents, to become out of date.
+These legacy documents and practices can put your organization at considerable risk without your even being aware of it.
+With a growing focus on pay equity, discrimination and harassment, and many states passing “ban the box” legislation, it is a good time to evaluate your hiring practices to ensure they meet current legal requirements.

 Because of its open-ended nature and the number of people involved, interviewing can be a particularly risky stage of the hiring process.
 Paying attention to a few simple best practices can go a long way toward protecting your organization.
-Following are four of the most important legal guidelines applicable to the interviewing process.
+Here, we will take a look at four of the most important legal guidelines that apply to the interviewing process.
 Employers should be sure that all employees involved in conducting interviews are properly trained on these items before they step into the interview room.

 1. Avoid questions and statements that can suggest discriminatory hiring.

 Because the law assumes that any questions asked on an employment application or in a personal interview are used to make a hiring decision, it is important to limit application questions and interview topics to issues that relate to an applicant’s qualifications for a particular position.
 Avoid questions related to age, marital or family status, ethnicity or national origin, and other protected characteristics.
 For example, you should not ask for an applicant’s date of birth, whether they are a U.S. citizen, what their native language is when they graduated from school, or whether they have children.
 You can ask whether they are authorized to work in the U.S., what languages they read, speak or write fluently, or whether they are available to work overtime on occasion with short notice.
 The rule of thumb to live by is, if a potential question will not help determine who is the best-qualified applicant, do not ask it.